palmaresHQ/palmares/packages/server/CONTRIBUTING.md

 You need to create a custom adapter, by default we use the `@palmares/express-adapter` but you can use any other adapter that you want.
 Then, just start testing and iterating if everything is working.

 PLEASE, Make sure that the types are working as well.

+## Documentation

+Any User, or lib maintainer faced API should be documented.
+Sometimes you need to repeat yourself, but try to be as descriptive as possible.